Al-Ma'mun: Early reign and Suppression of rebels: Sahl ibn Salama al-Ansari and ibn Ja'far

-Imam al-Rida
+Nomination of heir and dealing with bureaucracy of Baghdad (817–819)

 In A.H.
-201 (817 AD) al-Ma'mun named Ali ar-Rida (the sixth-generation descendant of Ali and the eighth Shia Imam) as his heir as caliph.
+201 (817 AD) al-Ma'mun named Ali al-Rida (the sixth-generation descendant of Ali and the eighth Shia Imam) as his heir as caliph.
 This move may have been made to appease Shi'ite opinion in Iraq and "reconcile the 'Alid and 'Abbasid branches of the Hashimite family", but in Baghdad it caused the Hashimites—supported by "military chiefs of al-Harbiyya, including Muttalib and 'Isa ibn Muhammad"—to depose al-Ma'mun and elect Ibrahim ibn al-Mahdi Caliph.

-According to Shia sources, the deposing of al-Ma'um in Baghdad was not out of opposition to the wise and pious Imam Reza, but because of rumors spread by Fazl ibn Sahl.
-Al-Ma'mun moved Imam Reza to Merv in hopes of keeping watch over him, but was foiled by the Imam's growing popularity there.
+According to Shia sources, the deposing of al-Ma'mun in Baghdad was not out of opposition to the wise and pious Imam al-Rida, but because of rumors spread by al-Fadl ibn Sahl.
+Al-Ma'mun moved Imam al-Rida to Merv in hopes of keeping watch over him, but was foiled by the Imam's growing popularity there.
 People from all over the Muslim world traveled to meet the prophet's grandson and listen to his teachings and guidance (according to these sources).
-In an attempt to humiliate the Imam, al-Ma'mun set him up with the greatest scholars of the world's religions, but the Imam prevailed and then informed al-Ma'mun that his grand vizier, Fazl ibn Sahl, had withheld important information from him.
+In an attempt to humiliate the Imam, al-Ma'mun set him up with the greatest scholars of the world's religions, but the Imam prevailed and then informed al-Ma'mun that his grand vizier, Al-Fadl ibn Sahl, had withheld important information from him.

-In Baghdad, al-Maʾmūn was unseated and replaced by Ibrahim ibn Mehdi not because al-Maʾmūn's naming Imam Reza as his heir was unpopular, but because of "rumors" spread by Fazl ibn Sahl.

 Seeking to put down the rebellion in Baghdad, al-Ma'mun set out for the city on 12 April 818.
 At Tus, he stopped to visit his father's grave.
-However, when they reached the town of Sarakhs, his vizier, Fazl ibn Sahl, was assassinated, and when they reached Tus, the Imam was poisoned.
+However, when they reached the town of Sarakhs, his vizier, al-Fadl ibn Sahl, was assassinated, and when they reached Tus, the Imam was poisoned.
 Al-Ma'mūn ordered that the Imam be buried next to the tomb of his own father, Harun al-Rashid, and showed extreme sorrow in the funeral ritual and stayed for three days at the place.
 Nonetheless, Shia tradition states he was killed on orders of al-Ma'mun, and according to Wilferd Madelung the unexpected death of both the vizier and the successor, "whose presence would have made any reconciliation with the powerful ʿAbbasid opposition in Baghdad virtually impossible, must indeed arouse strong suspicion that Ma'mun had had a hand in the deaths."

-Following the death of Imam Reza, a revolt took place in Khurasan.
+Following the death of Ali al-Rida, a revolt took place in Khurasan.
 Al-Ma’mun tried unsuccessfully to absolve himself of the crime.